codedim/gta/README.md

 different language immediately.
 Use the **Ctrl + ' / '** shortcut if you just need to switch languages in the service only.

+And there's even more.
+The extension will focus and select text in input language area when you would be switching between languages or application windows.
+So you will be able to type or paste new text just at once.

+For some English learners the utility can show phonetic notation used for their language.

 ## How to install?

+#### Google Chrome

 You can have this extension installed only in **Developer mode** currently.
 To do that click the "__Customize and control Google Chrome__" button and select